mphilosopher/censura/README.md

 [0] CNCPO requires a procedure to register and get a client certificate in order to retrieve the list.
 They provide a .pfx certificate (PKCS#12) with a password.
-If you need to convert to PEM try the following commands:
+If you need to convert to PEM try the following commands (thanks to Daniele Carlini for the feedback):

 openssl enc -base64 -d -in cncpo.pfx -out cncpo-base64.pfx